kyubicode/oopphp/README.md

-learing oop procedure on php
+just traying autoload psr4 with composer in php